mengchen-tam/pa-lab/README.md

 ![](./gwlb-hhtps-health-check-profile.png)

-Commit changes and you should see the GWLB target group health check pass and tra
+Commit changes and you should see the GWLB target group health check passing and should the traffic from the GWLB under the Monitor section of the firewalls.

-#### 3. Enable CloudWatch Metrics
+#### 4. Enable CloudWatch Metrics

 Follow the `Step-2` to enable cloud watch metrics on the Palo Alto VMs.